 What is Cemetery Lettering?

-There are a few different options when it comes to lettering.
+There are a few different options when it comes to cemetery lettering.
 The most common three are adding a panel, inscribing a blank panel, and adding a death date.

 How Do I Know Which Type of Lettering I Need?